Updated December 1, 2020.

 If it even happens once, it’s too often — you’re running out of thread and you can’t find a dyelot to match.
 With so many of us stitching from stash, we encounter this problem more often.

 What do you do?
 Cut everything out and start over?
 Pretend not to notice?

 I’ve done both of these things and, to be quite honest, they are not the best solutions.
-The keys to making dyelot changes work is either to make them unnoticeable or to make them look planned.
+The keys to making dyelot changes work are either to make them unnoticeable or to make them look planned.

 Here are some of my favorite ideas for mixing dyelots.

 If you suspect this will happen and it is the background, make it look planned by creating a striped background, alternating the two dyelots.
-It’s a very subtle effect that looks chic like a damask fabric.
+It’s a very subtle effect that looks chic, like a damask fabric.
 The picture above shows a project halfway through this process with the first color’s stripes done.

 Using a textured stitch, especially if it alternates directions, adds to the effect.

-If it turns out that the dyelots do match, you still have a cool texture and, if you alternate direction, and a ‘feel’ of different colors.
+If it turns out that the dyelots match, you still have a cool texture and, if you alternate direction, and a ‘feel’ of different colors.

 Mix Areas of the Colors